kevintruong/til/Networking,-Part-3:-Building-a-simple-TCP-Client.md

 ## `socket`

-`int socket(int domain, int type, int protocol);`
+`int socket(int domain, int socket_type, int protocol);`

-Socket creates a socket with domain (usually AF_INET for IPv4), type is whether to use UDP or TCP, protocol is any additional options.
-This creates a socket object in the kernel with which one can communicate with the outside world/network.
-This returns a fd so you can use it like a normal file descriptor!
-Remember you want to do your reads or writes from the socketfd because that represents the socket object only as a client, otherwise you want to respect the convention of the server.
+Socket creates a socket with domain (e.g. AF_INET for IPv4 or AF_INET6 for IPv6), `socket_type` is whether to use UDP or TCP or other socket type, `protocol` is an optional choice of protocol configuration (for our examples this we can just leave this as 0 for default).
+This call creates a socket object in the kernel with which one can communicate with the outside world/network.
+You can use the result of `getaddressinfo` to fill in the `socket` parameters, or provide them manually.

+The socket call returns an integer - a file descriptor - and, for TCP clients, you can use it like a regular file descriptor i.e. you can use `read` and `write` to receive or send packets.

+TCP sockets are similar to `pipes` except that they allow full duplex communication i.e. you can send and receive data in both directions independently.

 ## `getaddressinfo`

 We saw this in the last section!
 You're experts at this.

 ## `connect`